makersacademy/bowling-challenge/README.md

 - HTML, CSS and Bootstrap for display
 - JavaScript for BowlingScorecard, Frame and Display functions
 - JQuery for interface.js controller.
-- Deployed as a ruby and sinatra app on heroku.
+- Deployed as a node and express app on heroku.
 - Jasmine for test framework

 ## Domain Models